anderssonlab/PRIMEloci/README.md

 ## Overview

-The workflow focuses on the prediction of regulatory elements using machine learning, encompassing five key steps:
+The workflow focuses on the prediction of regulatory elements using machine learning, encompassing six key steps:

 1. **Extracting CTSS data**: Generate CAGE transcriptional start site (CTSS) objects from bigWig files.
 2. **Identifying Tag Clusters**: Derive tag clusters (TCs) from the CTSS data.
 3. **Processing Profiles**: Prepare processed CAGE profiles for input into the prediction model.
 4. **Predicting Profile Probabilities**: Utilize PRIMEloci models to predict CAGE profile probabilities of regulatory elements.
-5. **Filtering Results**: Output non-overlapping predicted loci in .bed and .rds formats for further analysis in R.
+5. **Filtering Results**: Output non-overlapping predicted loci in `.bed` and `.rds` formats for further analysis in R.
+6. **Post-processing**: Apply further refinement and filtering to predictions based on additional criteria.

 PRIMEloci offers two primary ways to utilize its genome-wide prediction:

+### Bash Script

-Bash Script: Execute a full pipeline or some parts of the pipeline using pre-configured bash scripts, ideal for users who prefer a command-line interface or need to automate large-scale data processing tasks.
+Execute a full pipeline or some parts of the pipeline using pre-configured bash scripts, ideal for users who prefer a command-line interface or need to automate large-scale data processing tasks.
 Each step can be run individually or as part of a pipeline with a main bash script for selective execution.
-Advanced users can also prepare data and train models to customize the workflow [LINK to nucCAGE repo].
+Advanced users can also prepare data and train models to customize the workflow.

+### R Functions

-R Functions: Directly use R functions provided in the PRIMEloci package, allowing for more control, customization, and integration with other R-based workflows.
-When using the PRIMEloci R functions, users typically handle steps 1 and 2 (CTSS and TC identification using CAGEfighR functions) within R, while the run_PRIMEloci() function covers steps 3 through 5, processing existing CTSS and TC data through the prediction model and generating the final output.
+Directly use R functions provided in the PRIMEloci package, allowing for more control, customization, and integration with other R-based workflows.
+When using the PRIMEloci R functions, users typically handle steps 1 and 2 (CTSS and TC identification using CAGEfighR functions) within R, while the `run_PRIMEloci()` function covers steps 3 through 5, processing existing CTSS and TC data through the prediction model and generating the final output.

 ## Installation